anri-asaturov/tws-api-nodejs-ported/README.md

 - comments are preserved where it didn't require much effort, but referring to c# sources for comments is advised.

+- OrderCondition modules had a nasty circular reference, fixed by merging all \*Condition.ts files code into OrderCondition.ts

 # Testing

 - some test files may seem to be useless/excessive, they've been created to include file in coverage report in case that file will get testable logic in future